nuagenetworks/nuage-metroae/Documentation/CUSTOMIZATION.md

 [2.
 Unzip Nuage files](#2-unzip-nuage-files)

 ## 1. Customize Deployment
-The configuration files required to perform workflows are defined under a sub-directory of the deployments/ directory in MetroAG.
-A default/ deployment is provided with MetroAG and can be edited.
-Alternatively, new deployments can be created as sub-directories under the deployments/ directory.
-When a MetroAG workflow is executed, it uses the default deployment unless a different deployment sub-directory name is specified.
-In this way, many deployments (different configurations) can be suppored in parallel and switched between by deployment name.
+Based on your network topology and the specific components you plan on deploying, you will configure several files.
+Setting configuration files correctly ensures that when you subsequently execute workflows they configure components as intended.
+Precise syntax is crucial.

-Setting configuration files correctly ensures that when you subsequently execute the workflow they configure components as intended.
-Precise syntax is crucial for success.
-See the [examples directory](/examples/) for references.
-Each configuration file under a deployment is validated against a data schema at the start of workflow execution.
-This ensures all required fields are present and in the correct syntax early in the process.
-The schemas are accessible in the schemas/ directory and follow the json-schema.org standard.
+When a workflow is executed, each configuration file is validated against a data schema which ensures that all required fields are present and in the correct syntax.
+These schemas are located in the schemas/ directory.
+They follow the json-schema.org standard.

-The following are the supported configuration files that can be specified in a deployments sub-directory:
+You have the option of configuring the default files provided in the deployments/default/ sub-directory, or creating your own sub-directories under the deployments/ directory.
+You can find examples of configuration files for different deployments in the [examples/](/examples/) directory.
+Unless a different deployment sub-directory name is specified, the default deployment is used when a workflow is executed.
+This method allows MetroAG to support many deployments (different configurations) in parallel and the ability to switch between them as required.
+See below for the supported configuration files that you can specify in a deployments sub-directory.

 ### `common.yml`
 `common.yml` contains the common configuration parameters for the deployment for all components and workflows.
 This file is always required for any workflow.